congnghia0609/ntc-jcrypto/README.md

 # ntc-jcrypto
-ntc-jcrypto is module java cryptography
+ntc-jcrypto is a module java cryptography

 ## Maven
 ```Xml